 Substitutions for Pear Quick Bread

 Sugars- I tested my recipe using half white sugar and half brown sugar.
-I’m a huge fan of brown sugar and thinks it adds such a depth to recipes like this.
+I’m a huge fan of brown sugar and think it adds such depth to recipes like this.
 If you prefer, you can use all white sugar, though.